urbanopt/urbanopt.github.io/getting_started/getting_started.md

   <div class="col-5 my-auto lr-pad-0"><img src="../doc_files/started__step2_graphic.png" width="100%" alt="image of CSVs being inserted into a directory folder"></div>
 </div>
 <p>If you are not using an example project, ensure that your FeatureFile is in the root of the project directory.
 If you are using an example project, an example feature file is provided for you.</p>
+<p>You can also view the tutorial video on <a href="https://urbanopt-tutorial.s3.amazonaws.com/videos/06_CreateRunScenario.mp4" target="blank" class="bold">Creating and Running Scenarios</a>.
 <ul class="jk_accordion">
   <li class="acc"><input id="accordion7" type="checkbox" /><label for="accordion7">Create a Scenario CSV File for each mapper</label>
     <div class="show">